aminrj/aminrj.github.io/_posts/2026-03-06-ciso-playbook-red-teaming-agentic-ai.md

 ---

-## How to Use This Playbook
+## How to use this playbook

-This playbook is a standalone operational reference.
-Each section is designed to be used independently:

-- **Section 1** frames the strategic risk for executive stakeholders.
-- **Sections 2–3** provide pre-assessment preparation checklists.
-- **Section 4** is a quick-reference attack pattern catalog with severity and detection data.
-- **Section 5** maps all three major frameworks to each other for compliance alignment.
-- **Sections 6–8** structure the assessment engagement itself.
-- **Sections 9–10** provide ready-to-use reporting and remediation templates.
-- **Section 11** is a one-page executive brief for board or leadership presentations.
+This playbook is a standalone operational reference — each section is designed to be used independently.
+Section 1 frames the strategic risk for executive stakeholders.
+Sections 2–3 cover pre-assessment preparation.
+Section 4 is a quick-reference attack pattern catalog with severity and detection data.
+Section 5 maps all three major frameworks for compliance alignment.
+Sections 6–8 structure the assessment engagement.
+Sections 9–10 provide reporting and remediation templates.
+Section 11 is a one-page brief for board or leadership presentations.

-Print the sections relevant to your current phase.
-Return to this document at each stage of your assessment program.
+Print the sections relevant to your current phase and return here at each stage.

 ---